apfk88/ralph-box/README.md

 A bash loop that:
 1. Pipes a prompt into your AI agent
-2. Agent picks the next story from `prd.json`
+2. Agent picks high priority tasks from `tasks.md`
-3. Agent implements it
+3. Agent implements it using subagents
 4. Agent runs typecheck + tests
 5. Agent commits if passing
 6. Agent marks story done